Daniel Dale

 He went on to serve as the Stars Washington bureau chief from 2015 to 2019.
 In June 2019, Dale was hired by CNN to contribute to a regular "Facts First" column in CNN Politics.
-Dale was a frequent contributor during the Trump administration, appearing or being mentioned on CNN more than once a day on average, though his appearances and commentary on the veracity of claims sharply declined during the succeeding administration as of February 2021.
+Until March 2026, Dale regularly appeared on CNN broadcasts to fact-check Trump.

 Early life and education

 Daniel Dale was born to a Jewish family and raised in Thornhill, Ontario.
 He earned a Bachelor of Business Administration from York University's Schulich School of Business.
 During his time at university, Dale became interested in journalism, and he wrote for campus publications and applied for journalism internships.

 Career

 2010–2014: Covering Rob and Doug Ford

 After graduating from university, Dale joined the Toronto Star in 2008.
 Dale worked for the Star as their Toronto City Hall reporter and bureau chief, covering the administration of Mayor Rob Ford and his brother Doug from 2010 to 2014.

 In May 2012, Dale investigated a potential purchase of public lands near Rob Ford's home when Dale and Ford had an incident.
 According to Ford, a neighbor had informed him that someone was taking pictures over the back of his fence, which prompted him to confront Dale.
 Dale denied Ford's version of the incident, saying that he had not come within 10 feet of the mayor's property.
 He said that Ford was "extremely agitated" and had frightened him into leaving behind his mobile phone and digital recorder at the scene of the incident.
 The police later announced that no charges would be filed in the incident.

 In December 2013, Ford accused Dale of taking pictures of Ford's children on his property in the previous incident; Dale denied the accusation, saying that he had never taken any photographs of Ford's family, which was corroborated by a police investigation.
 Ford later retracted the accusations, stating "there was absolutely no basis for the statement I made about Mr. Dale taking pictures," in response to Dale launching a lawsuit against him.
 After a lengthy apology from Ford, Dale dropped the lawsuit.
 Dale later stated that the incident inspired him to take up fact-checking, telling The Daily Beast in 2020: "The Star let me write a column headlined 'Rob Ford is lying about me and it's vile,' and I started thinking after that, if I can say 'lie' about something concerning me, why can't I say that about other lies?
 That was a big moment."

 In 2014, Dale fact-checked the candidates of that year's Toronto mayoral election.